-Fill in the numbers to make the sum of each row, column and
+Fill in the numbers to make the sum of each row, column and diagonal equal to 15.

 There were 22 legs creeping across the web.
 How many flies?
 How many spiders?